meteocat/pypros/README.md

 Installation
 ============

-To install pyPROS you can have a look at [pyPROS installation](https://pypros.readthedocs.io/en/latest/installation.html) documentation.
+To install pyPROS you can have a look at [pyPROS installation](https://pypros.readthedocs.io/en/documentation/installation.html) documentation.

 Use
 ===
+Different precipitation type discrimination strategies are implemented in this package.
+More information in [pyPROS documentation](https://pypros.readthedocs.io/en/latest/index.html)

 A set of examples were designed to explore the different possibilities of PROS.